OlivierLD/raspberry-coffee/Project.Trunk/Deviation.Tool/README.md

 We will use the Least Square method to come up with the expected coefficients.

+> Lor the east Square method, see [this document](http://www.lediouris.net/original/sailing/PolarCO2/index.html) (it's in French, ask Google to translate).

 We will have a dimension 5 square matrix, and a dimension 1 array of 5 coefficients.
 <!--
  Formula below done with https://www.codecogs.com/latex/eqneditor.php